 Running — Foundation Movement at Cardiovascular Load

 The same fasted route as Walking and Rucking, run.
 Zone 3 dominant.
-Anaerobic load near zero.
-The same engine working in a different gear.
+The same engine working in a different gear — now showing two consecutive normalized sessions at peak run ratio, after its first intensity ceiling.

 The TrailGenic™ Running Longitudinal Dataset is the cardiovascular-scaling stage of the movement-based longevity and adaptation system.
 Same flat fasted route as Walking and Rucking.
 The variable that changes: cardiovascular demand.